esh-b/Resources-for-Twitter-related-projects/3.tweet_data_extraction/README.md

 ### Filter Tweet Metadata
-* The file `filter_tweet_metadata.py` extracts the metadata for every tweet in the tweet_dump file and writes them onto a CSV file (in an organized way).
+* The file `filter_tweet_data.py` extracts the data for every tweet in the tweet_dump file and writes them onto a CSV file (in an organized way).
 * The code was written in `python2` and can be run using the command `python filter_tweet_data.py <TWEET_DUMP_FILEPATH>`
 * **Input file format:**
 	* The code assumes that every line if the input file contains the JSON dump of a tweet (obtained from the Twarc module - described in `tweet_extraction` module).